Woodhouse15/MatricesInJava/README.md

 - And more!

 ## Usage
-Download the .java file and run it in a java compiler like Eclipse or IntelliJ.
+Download the .java files and run it in a java compiler like Eclipse or IntelliJ.

 ## Status
 This code is unfinished and shall be very rarely updated.